Monastery of the Holy Spirit: History

-Some previous abbots have been Augustine Moore, Armand Veilleux, Bernard Johnson, Basil Pennington, and Francis Michael Stiteler.
-The present abbot is Augustine Myslinski who received the abbatial blessing on August 15, 2016, the solemnity of the Assumption of the Blessed Virgin Mary.
+The present abbot is Augustine Myslinski who received the abbatial blessing of the solemnity of the Assumption of the Blessed Virgin Mary on August 15, 2016.
+He was re-elected in 2022.
+Previous abbots have been Augustine Moore, Armand Veilleux, Bernard Johnson, Basil Pennington, and Francis Michael Stiteler.

 Prayer, confession and spiritual direction

 The primary work of the monks at the Monastery of the Holy Spirit is prayer.
-The monks begin their day of prayer at 4 A.M. with vigils and a half hour of contemplation.
-They break at about 5:30 and return at 7 A.M. for Mass.
-Throughout their day of work in their businesses and chores, the monks break for prayer at midmorning, midday (12:15), evening (vespers at 5:20) and compline (night prayer at 7:30).
-Grand silence for both monks and guests is required after 8 P.M.
+The monks begin their day of prayer at 4am with vigils and a half hour of contemplation.
+They break at about 5:30am and return at 7am for Mass.
+Throughout their day of work in their businesses and chores, the monks break for prayer at midmorning, midday (12:15pm), evening (vespers at 5:20pm) and compline (night prayer) at 7:30pm.
+Grand silence for both monks and guests is required after 8pm.
 Retreat house guests are encouraged to pray with the monks in the church.

 At least half of the monks at the Monastery of the Holy Spirit are priests who rotate in administering the Sacrament of Penance (Confession) at the retreat house.
 Monks are also available for spiritual direction and welcome people of all faiths, including those of no faith.

 Retreats

 The monks operate a self-sustaining retreat for people who wish to seek a religious retreat.
 On the premises and adjoining the church is their dormitory-style retreat house where separate floors for men and women accommodate individual and groups of guests for retreats scheduled almost year-round.
-Classes and retreats are offered on religious topics, and food is served to the guests.
+Classes and retreats are offered on religious topics.

 Lay associates

 The Lay Associate movement began with a small group of people associated with the Monastery of the Holy Spirit and led by Fr.
 Anthony Delisi, former abbot and current prior.
 These groups are composed of lay people who form a prayerful community that forms its members in Cistercian spiritualty.
-These groups make annual retreats to the Monastery.
+These groups make annual retreats to the monastery.
 The Monastery of the Holy Spirit is now motherhouse to five different groups of Lay Cistercians.
 There are Lay Cistercians worldwide who are affiliated with monasteries near their groups.